New & Used Porsche Panamera: In Depth

 GET A FREE PRICE QUOTE

 The Porsche Panamera is a high-performance luxury sedan that brings together speed, comfort, and space that few competitors can manage.
 There are a number of drivetrains available, including the entry-level V-6 to a turbocharged V-8.
 A plug-in hybrid is also on its way.
-It competes with the Mercedes-Benz CLS-Class, Aston Martin Rapide, Audi A7, and the Maserati Quattroporte.
+It competes with the Maserati Quattroporte, Audi A7, Aston Martin Rapide, and the Mercedes CLS-Class.

 Many models are offered, ranging from the base Panamera and Panamera S to the Panamera 4 and 4S, the Panamera GTS, and the Panamera Turbo and Turbo S.No matter which model, it's part of a growing group of fast four-doors with less formal rooflines and a pronounced emphasis on performance.
 With its new fastback-like styling, the latest Jaguar XJ also slots into this sleekly styled set.
 Its styling has been controversial, to say the least.
 And if you believe the rumor mill, the Panamera's somewhat bulbous rear end looks like it does because a former 6' 3" chairman demanded the new car be roomy enough for his comfort in the rear seat.